nikkipruitt182/TFTP-Using-UDP/README.md

   * Type the desired message into the "Message" box.
   * Enter the receiving IP address into the "Send to" box.
   * Click "Send".
+* Received messages automatically appear in the "Incoming Message" box, with the sending IP address appearing in the "Sent from" box.